 - Marketing is always involved in the disclosure management process at some capacity but shouldn’t “own” the language.

 - Compliance must approve disclosures in content before it is distributed to the public, which can slow down the distribution process.

-- Almost without fail, the firm’s current disclosure management process as a whole is inefficient and lacks good record-keeping, which can create real risks for the firm.
+- The firm’s current disclosure management process as a whole is inefficient and lacks good record-keeping.
+This can create real risks for the firm.

 The following is a list of the five biggest mistakes asset managers make when managing disclosures:

 Most firms are lacking one central location to store and manage disclosures.
 The few that do, admit that it’s disorganized.
 Having a central disclosure library means the firm is using a centralized tool to store all of the most recent disclosures that should be used by the firm.
 Excel spreadsheets are the most common of these “tools”, but we also found SharePoint sites, master MS Word files, and even custom or home-grown web-applications.
 Even when a “tool” was in place firms reported real issues with maintenance and organization.
 When a disclosure library is de-centralized or disorganized, it becomes very cumbersome for content owners to find the disclosures that need to be included or updated in their content pieces.

 In scenarios where there is no disclosure library, there is often chaos around the disclosure editing process.
 It is very helpful to the content owners to be able to know where to find current and approved disclosure materials, rather than finding a piece of paper with edits that was left on their desk, looking at last year’s document, or searching for an email thread sent weeks ago.
 In many cases we found that content owners are put in the position of simply making guesses about what disclosures should appear on their content, and then relying on compliance to catch problems before the content is published.